-NOTE 1: The procedures to support authentication of Remote UE and Relay UE by the network will be determined by SA WG3.
+NOTE 2: The procedures to support authentication of Remote UE and Relay UE by the network will be determined by SA WG3.

-- For the Remote UE to use the network resources (e.g. PDU Session and Network Slice) of the Relay UE's serving network, the network-controlled authorization procedures will be determined in the normative phase with coordination with SA WG3.
+- For the Remote UE to use the network resources (e.g. PDU Session and Network Slice) of the Relay UE's serving network, the network-controlled authentication and authorization procedures (e.g. as proposed in Solution #40 and Solution #47) will be determined in the normative phase with coordination with SA WG3.
 The alignment with the associated security procedures to authenticate the Remote UE and Relay UE will be carried out in normative phase via coordination with SA WG3.

+NOTE 3: No dedicated solution is documented in SA2 for the Network Slice Specific Authentication and Authorization (NSSAA) for a Remote UE.
+Whether and how to support of NSSAA for a Remote UE will be determined by SA3.

-- The secondary authentication for a Remote UE will be determined by SA WG3.
+- The secondary authentication for a Remote UE (e.g. as proposed in Solution #27) will be determined by SA WG3.
 The alignment with the associated security procedures for secondary authentication of the Remote UE will be carried out in normative phase via coordination with SA WG3.

-- For QoS handling, following aspects in Solution #24 and Option #2 of Solution #25 are selected as basis for normative work:
+- For QoS handling of L3 Relay Solution associated with Solution #6, following aspects in Solution #24 and Option #2 of Solution #25 are selected as basis for normative work:

 - L3 Relay can be configured with the 5QIs and PQIs mapping.
 Based on the mapping or, in case of a non-configured mapping of a requested QoS parameter, based on its implementation, the L3 relay translates the Uu QoS parameters to PC5 QoS parameters and vice versa.